-The library and archive has been an integral part of the life of Worcester Cathedral since Anglo-Saxon times.
+The library and archive of Worcester Cathedral has been an integral part of Cathedral life since Anglo-Saxon times.
 It exists to facilitate research by scholars, is a resource for cathedral staff carrying out repair work on the building, and for relevant local and family history enquiries by members of the public.
-Through tours for interested groups, the library enables ordinary people to see historic books and ancient documents.
+Through tours for interested groups, the library enables the public to see historic books and ancient documents.

 The collection comprises 298 medieval manuscripts, 6600 post-medieval books and 19,000 archive documents.
 There is a music collection, which contains works by many famous composers including Sir Edward Elgar and Thomas Tomkins, and archives.